Skip to main content

 Amanda Garden

 Amanda has an honours degree in psychology from Edinburgh University.
-She worked in IT for over 40 years, the last 7 of which were spent working for the South East Scotland Cancer Network, which is based in NHS Lothian.
+She worked in IT for over 40 years.
+Latterly she worked for the South East Scotland Cancer Network, which is based in NHS Lothian.

 Since her retirement Amanda has continued her interest in IT by developing WordPress websites for family, friends, and charities.
 She has an interest in brain cancer research as she has suffered the loss of two close family members to brain tumours.